alexandrekaihara/lst/README.md

 Another facility is that the docker images encapsulate the dependencies and the configuration process.
 Thus, it reduces the number of dependencies needed to set up the experiment.
 And the creation of machines is simplified and faster because the configuration must be done only during the creation of the Docker image.

 ## System Requirements
 Your machine must be using a Linux distribution.
-In our experiments, were used a Ubuntu Server version 20.04.3 LTS virtual machine installed on Virtualbox version 6.1.26 r145957 (Qt5.6.2).
-Is highly recommended to have at least 12 GB of free memory to be used by the docker.
+In our experiments, were used a Ubuntu Server version 20.04.3 LTS virtual machine installed on Virtualbox version 6.1.26 r145957 (Qt5.6.2) configured with 15 GB RAM, 4 CPU cores e 32 GB memory disk space.

 ## Dependencies
 All the dependencies consists of: